abelardojarab/gputeachingkit-labs/Module21/OpenCLVectorAddition/description.markdown

 - Edit the makefile target `all` to look like `all: template solution` to compile the solution.

 Edit the code in the code tab to perform the following:
-- Allocate
+- Set up an OpenCL context and command queue
+- Invoke the OpenCL API to build the kernel
- device memory
+- Allocate device memory
 - Copy host memory to device
-- Initialize thread block and kernel grid dimensions
+- Initialize work-group and global sizes
-- Invoke CUDA kernel
+- Enqueue the kernel
 - Copy results from device to host
 - Free device memory
-- Write the CUDA kernel
+- Write the OpenCL kernel

 Instructions about where to place each part of the code is demarcated by the `//@@` comment lines.